valeIT/valeIT.github.io/_posts/2012-04-14-clarifications-on-instagram.markdown

 author: Valentino Urbano
 ---

-Here what i said few days ago on the Instagram acquisition:
+Here what I said a few days ago on the Instagram acquisition:

 > First reaction: noooooo.
 >
-> Although I do hope that facebook will keep their word and keep developing Istagram indipendently, i'm really afraid it would end up as it happened with gowalla few years ago -- they disappeared.
+> Although I do hope that Facebook will keep their word and keep developing Instagram independently, I'm really afraid it would end up as it happened with Gowalla a few years ago -- they disappeared.
 >
-> I still hope for the best, but most of the blogosphere is sleptical: Ben Brooks has already deleted his account.
+> I still hope for the best, but most of the blogosphere is skeptical: Ben Brooks has already deleted his account.
 >

-I thought i had been clear enough, but from a few messages i got that doesn't seem the case.
+I thought I had been clear enough, but from a few messages, I got that doesn't seem the case.

-I'd like to clarify (once for all) my position on the Instagram aquisition.
+I'd like to clarify (once for all) my position on the Instagram acquisition.

-If i were the ceo of Instagram i would have done the same thing, a billion dollar is just too much money for saying no, expecially if you still - after years - don't have any business model at all.
+If I were the CEO of Instagram I would have done the same thing, a billion dollar is just too much money for saying no, especially if you still - after years - don't have any business model at all.

-What i did was pointing out my very first reaction, my fear for what facebook could do now.
-That doesn't mean i'm sure it'll happen and it doesn't mean i hate Instagram or Facebook.
+What I did was pointing out my very first reaction, my fear of what Facebook could do now.
+That doesn't mean I'm sure it'll happen and it doesn't mean I hate Instagram or Facebook.
-I only said that i don't trust facebook (as i don't trust google, honestly i trust google even less).
+I only said that I don't trust Facebook (as I don't trust Google, honestly I trust Google even less).

-Then i pointed out the fact that Ben Brooks quitted just after the news broke; he had his [reason][0], rigt reasons from my standpoint, i don't condamn him for that, but neither approve his decision.
+Then I pointed out the fact that Ben Brooks quitted just after the news broke; he had his [reason][0], right reasons from my standpoint, I don't condemn him for that, but neither approve his decision.
-I think that it's still too early to do anything, we have to take a closer look on the next move from Facebook, only then we can decide: stay or leave.
+I think that it's still too early to do anything, we have to take a closer look at the next move from Facebook, only then we can decide: stay or leave.

-As i said if anything (including their privacy policy) won't change i have no reason to quit, it's a great app and a great service, i just love it!
+As I said if anything (including their privacy policy) won't change I have no reason to quit, it's a great app and a great service, I just love it!

 [0]: http://morrick.me/archives/5411